-As a volunteer in this program will be asked to do the following:
+As a volunteer in this program, you will be asked to do the following:

-- Be on call for program activity during your volunteer shifts.
+- Be on call and ready to perform ALL of these activities during your volunteer shifts.

 - Maintain the minimum activity requirements for this program (see below).